OWASP/owasp-mastg/risks/MASVS-CRYPTO/1-strong-crypto/insecure-random/android-insecure-random-use/test.md

 ## Observation

-The output should contain a **list of locations where insecure random APIs are used**.
+The output should contain a list of locations where insecure random APIs are used.

 ## Evaluation

-Inspect the app source code using the provided location information.

 The test case fails if you can find random numbers generated using those APIs that are used in security-relevant contexts.